Affiliated Faculty

 Prof. Stanley's research and teaching focus on U.S. history, from the early Republic through the Progressive Era.
 She is especially interested in the intersections of intellectual, social, and legal history, gender, labor, slavery, and emancipation.

-Assistant Professor of US History and the College
+Associate Professor of US History and the College

 Gabriel Winant's research and teaching focus on social inequality in American capitalism.
 He is interested in the relationship between capital accumulation and wage labor in the formal economy on the one hand and, on the other, the strategies for survival and social reproduction pursued through other kinds of social organization—family, neighborhood, community, and so on.
 He approaches capitalism as a system that is fundamentally racialized and gendered, with complex layers of inequality and multiple dimensions of social conflict.
 He is currently finishing a book on the transition from manufacturing to service work in the United States, entitled Crucible of Care: The Fall of Manufacturing, the Rise of Health Care, and the Making of a New Working Class.